Prestigious Hotels of Old Quebec: Fairmont, Inns, and Exceptional Stays

 10:00 AM

-Heritage Walk
+Heritage walk

 12:30 PM

-Lunch at the Restaurant
+Lunch at the restaurant

 7:00 PM

-Prestige Dinner
+Prestige dinner

-The prestige traveler's coffee ritual
+The prestigious traveler’s coffee ritual

-Morning pole position
+The morning pole position

 View the menu Our address